onlypuppy7/LegacyShell/README.md

 Remake of Shell Shocker's web servers, for a classic version.
 Then, maybe even extending it.

+## Forewarning:

+LegacyShell is currently in active development and is not ready for production use.
+Tables in databases may appear or disappear between updates and configs will need manually updating.

 ## Explanation:
 In order to emulate all the parts of the webgame shellshock.io, one must replicate the following:
 - Services server